The Stapelia flower, aka starfish cactus plant, belongs to the family Asclepiadaceae, the same family as the milkweed

-Soil: As with most succulents, Stapelia plants like light, airy, well-drained soil.
-Because you will not provide fertilizer, your cactus soil potting mix should contain quite a bit of natural, organic matter.
+Soil: As with most succulents, Stapelia plants like light, airy, well-drained succulent soil.
+Because you will not provide fertilizer, your cactus soil potting mix should have drainage holes and contain quite a bit of natural organic matter.
 It should not be too acidic.
+You can also amend the potting soil with coarse sand, coconut coir, peat moss, pumice, and perlite.

-Repotting: Repot, transplant and/or propagate your Stapelia in the springtime, just before the growing season.
+Repotting: Repot, transplant, or propagate your Stapelia flower in the springtime, just before the growing season.
 Select a low, wide pot that allows the plant to spread.

 Be sure to put a layer of pebbles, pot shards, or Styrofoam packing peanuts in the bottom of the pot to provide good drainage.

 Grooming: There is no regular pruning for this succulent plant.
 Just remove any dead or unsightly stems.
 Remove the flowers when they stop blooming.

 Starfish Flower Cactus On Succulent (Stapelia gigantea)